 Upper School

-The Upper School at Savannah Country Day school endeavors to create an environment in which each student can find an area to shine.
-While all students will benefit from our rigorous college preparatory curriculum, we don’t limit our pursuit of excellence to the classroom.
 The cornerstone of our Upper School experience is balance, and we strongly encourage students to find interests beyond the classroom to augment their academic experience.
 The typical Country Day upper school student is not only engaged in the classroom, but is also eager to make an impact on the playing fields, on the stage, in the art studio, or in the larger community.
 While we are preparing students to be successful in college and in life, we are also preparing them to be the sorts of citizens who will carry our region and nation forward.
 Country Day students will be the leaders of the next generation, and by encouraging critical thinking, creative problem solving, and independence of thought, the Upper School helps to form these leaders.

-Click HERE to review the 2023-24 Upper School Course Catalog.
+2023-24 Upper School Course Catalog

 Because of our size, which is small by design, students have lots of opportunities to participate and engage in all different aspects of school life.
 The size also allows our students and teachers to form close relationships with each other, fostering a sense of trust and encouragement in the different things they try."jonathan day, head of upper school